HIV/AIDS has an impact on our employees and on our business; ending the epidemic is a priority for both individuals and economies.

 People are living with HIV/AIDS

-We formulated our first policy on HIV in 1989.
-Since then we have maintained our resolve to combat the disease not only in our workplace but also in wider society through the use of partnerships.
+Since 1989 we have maintained our resolve to combat HIV/AIDS, not only in our workplace but also in wider society, through the use of partnerships.
 We’ve had some success in our workplaces in Africa where the incidence of HIV is now below the average and the mortality rate has dropped by up to 50%.
 But we know we have more to do.

-Our HIV/AIDS programmes are an integral component of our medical and occupational health strategy and are a priority for our business.
-We revised our HIV/AIDS policy in 2016.
-This means it now embraces the principles and recommendations set out by the International Labour Organization (2010) and the UN High Level Meeting (2011), and is based on human rights ethics in accordance with the UN High Level Meeting on Ending HIV (2016).
+Our HIV/AIDS programmes are integral to our medical and occupational health strategy and are a priority for our business.
+Our HIV/AIDS policy embraces the principles and recommendations set out by the International Labour Organization (2010) and the UN High Level Meeting (2011), based on human rights ethics in accordance with the UN High Level Meeting on Ending HIV (2016).